 Blade/Trowel

-Based on some videos I watched on using the trowel itself, the benefit of this blade to other trowels is how narrow it is, it can fit into smaller places than a normal hand trowel.
+Based on some videos I watched on using the trowel itself, the benefit of this blade to other trowels is how narrow it is, since it can fit into smaller places than a normal hand trowel.

 Hook

 I have yet to figure out what this feature is for.
 If you look in the photo above, beside the 6 inch mark there is a hook in the blade.
 I don’t know what this feature is for or why it’s there, but if I do figure it out I will come back and update this review!
+Some people have suggested it’s used to open soil bags so this could be what it’s for – but I haven’t tested that theory.

 How to Care for Your Hori Hori Knife